Strategos Books & Videos

 How Material Handling Fits

-The material handling system should integrate with the layout.
-We analyze the material movement using Equivalent Flow Units and other quantitative methods.
-This procedure selects the most appropriate Containers, Route Structures and Equipment.
+Material handling should integrate with the layout.
+We analyze material movement using Equivalent Flow Units and other quantitative methods.
+This helps select Containers, Route Structures and Equipment.